 Our statement of purpose editors come across a lot of admission statement opening paragraphs that read like this:

 Poor Statement of Purpose Opening Paragraph

 Having completed my undergraduate studies in chemistry and gained practical work experience in the medical setting, I am now keen to progress my academic career further by completing a master’s degree in microbiology and making a difference to the lives of others.

 From the very first time I looked down a microscope and saw the way the cartilage cells were shaped and positioned within the cartilage matrix, I was hooked.
 I could feel my heart beating in my chest as I observed the brilliant complex structure/function relationship between the various cartilage components and the health and viability of the tissue.
 Suddenly, I was no longer a lab technician performing standard tests; I was someone who had the potential to make a contribution to knowledge of osteoarthritis and, ultimately, serve those suffering from this painful and debilitating disease.

-Your objective should be to firmly plant the reviewer in your shoes and to involve them in the story of your life.
+- Your objective should be to firmly plant the reviewer in your shoes and involve them in your life’s story.
 We remember stories much better than we do statements because we forge a connection with stories.

 3) Is the story supported with data and facts?

 It’s not enough for your story to be entertaining.
 It also needs to be convincing.

 When it comes to a formal document like a statement of purpose, there is nothing more convincing than facts and data.